I. Ithaca College Television (ICTV) Statement of Purpose

 Section 1: General Provisions on Producers

 Producers who head the productions of each ICTV show report directly to the leaders of their respective departments: News Director (News Shows), Sports Director (Sports Shows), Entertainment Director (Entertainment Shows), and Scripted Director (Scripted Shows).
-All producers of ICTV Podcasts report directly to their respective department leader.
+All producers of ICTV productions report directly to their respective department leader.
 Department heads serve as executive producers of all shows in their department.
 No one else is permitted to hold this title with the exception of those granted by the Station Manager for Special Projects.

 Section 2: Producer Responsibilities